Hayes Engineering Works

 Hayes Engineering Works and Homestead belonged to a 19th-century pioneering couple who developed and marketed ingenious labour-saving inventions for pastoral farming, defining the spirit of 'Kiwi ingenuity'.View on map

 From their rural Oturehua farm, Ernest Hayes and his wife Hannah worked as a resourceful team.
 Ernest forged ahead with inventing and manufacturing devices to make life on the land easier, and Hannah cycled throughout the district in her ankle length skirts marketing their wares and taking orders.

-Many of Ernest Hayes inventions are still in use today, notably the wire-strainer that farmers came to depend upon to keep their fences strong and straight.
+Many of their inventions are still in use today, notably the wire-strainer that farmers came to depend upon to keep their fences strong and straight, rabbit baiters and windmills.

 Hayes Engineering Works is proudly cared for by Heritage New Zealand Pouhere Taonga.

 Do a self-guided tour through Ernest Hayes’ engineering workshop with its labyrinth of overhead shafts, belts and pulleys driving various lathes, drills and saws.

 Explore the 1920s homestead with its treasure trove of ingenious domestic devices that were well ahead of their time in rural New Zealand, including an indoor flush toilet, overhead shower and the likely first in-home sound system connecting each room to radio and messaging.

 Eat delicious food from the award winning café during the summer months.

 Plan your visit to coincide with a summer-time Operating Day to witness all of the historic workshop machinery come to life.